ThePhD/ThePhD.github.io/_posts/2020-08-15-Output Ranges.markdown

 - `iterator_sink` (iterator sources, but sink function calls)
 - `source_sink` (using 2 function calls)

-The operation timed is a copy operation from one `std::vector<std::size_t>` to another `std::vector<std::size_t`.
+The operation timed is a copy operation from one `std::vector<std::size_t>` to another `std::vector<std::size_t>`.
 The source vector is generated from a random distribution, contains 10000 elements, and is the same between all benchmarks.
 Now, let's give it a try:

 ![Microsoft Visual C++ Benchmarks about Output Iterators and Ranges versus Sources and Sinks](assets/img/2020-08-15/vc++%20-%20Release%20-%20output%20range%20benchmarks%20data.png)

 Okay, so the Stepanov iterator + iterator, direct write with `*destination_iterator = *source_iterator;`, remains the absolute best.
-Unfortunately, this benchmark is cheating because it's done on Visual Studio 2019 Release, x86_64, Release on an AMD Ryzen 3600.
+Unfortunately, this benchmark is cheating because it's done on Visual Studio 2019 Release IDE (not the Preview IDE), x86_64, built in Release mode on an AMD Ryzen 3600.
 The cheating is because Visual Studio 2019's optimizer is, for some reason, complete garbage at optimizing these function calls, even when specifically passed special flags to ensure maximum performance and inlining (`/Ob3` and friends).

 Let's look at GCC instead, given the same benchmarks, with `-O3`: